quinncatr/2024-Research-Assistant-Work/andy/README.md

 ### Initial Setup
 - Because the Jetson Nano is slightly outdated, the most recent version of Keras supported is 2.6.
 Since Tensorflow automatically comes with a newer version than 2.6, it must be downgraded.
 To downgrade Keras, run `pip install keras==2.6` in the Nano's terminal.
 - Once TensorFlow is installed, follow the quickstart tutorial [here](https://www.tensorflow.org/tutorials/quickstart/beginner).
-  - Note: If this tutorial throws an error about the GPU memory being maxed out, add this code block that reallocates memory.
+  - Note: If this tutorial throws an error about the GPU memory being maxed out, add this code block to reallocates memory.
  ```
     device = tf.config.list_physical_devices('GPU')
     tf.config.experimental.set_memory_growth(device[0], True)
     tf.config.experimental.set_virtual_device_configuration(device[0], [tf.config.experimental.VirtualDeviceConfiguration(memory_limit=1024)])
 ```
+  - By default, Tensorflow has a certain amount of GPU memory it uses.
+This code allows TensorFlow to dynamically allocate GPU memory, which allows it to increase the amount of memory it uses if the dataset takes up more than the default amount.
   - Note: If the tutorial core dumps, a different version of numpy may be needed.
 The most stable version for the Nano is 1.19.4.
 To install the stable version of numpy, run `pip3 install numpy==1.19.4` in the Nano's terminal.